Wolf3s/xbmc4xbox-python/python/Doc/glossary.rst

       :ref:`class definitions <class>` for more about decorators.

    descriptor
-      Any *new-style* object which defines the methods :meth:`__get__`, :meth:`__set__`, or :meth:`__delete__`.
+      Any object which defines the methods :meth:`__get__`, :meth:`__set__`, or :meth:`__delete__`.
 When a class attribute is a descriptor, its special binding behavior is triggered upon attribute lookup.
 Normally, using *a.b* to get, set or delete an attribute looks up the object named *b* in the class dictionary for *a*, but if *b* is a descriptor, the respective descriptor method gets called.
 Understanding descriptors is a key to a deep understanding of Python because they are the basis for many features including functions, methods, properties, class methods, static methods, and reference to super classes.

       For more information about descriptors' methods, see :ref:`descriptors`.

    dictionary
       An associative array, where arbitrary keys are mapped to values.
 The keys can be any object with :meth:`__hash__` and :meth:`__eq__` methods.
       Called a hash in Perl.

-   dictionary view
-      The objects returned from :meth:`dict.viewkeys`, :meth:`dict.viewvalues`,
-      and :meth:`dict.viewitems` are called dictionary views.
-They provide a dynamic view on the dictionary’s entries, which means that when the dictionary changes, the view reflects these changes.
-To force the dictionary view to become a full list use ``list(dictview)``.
-See :ref:`dict-views`.

    docstring
       A string literal which appears as the first expression in a class,